Fifth encirclement campaign against the Jiangxi Soviet: The Blockhouse Doctrine

 Between 1933 and the autumn of 1934, the Nationalist Army reportedly constructed 14,294 blockhouses across the front, with the highest concentration around Fuzhou.
 A defensive line was formed stretching some 400 kilometres from the eastern boundary of Lichuan to the western approaches of Ji'an and Jizhou, sealing off key transport routes into the Jiangxi Soviet.
 In eight counties alone— Yihuang, Nancheng, Le'an, Lichuan, Jinxi, Chongren, Zixi, and Nanfeng—over 2,000 blockhouses were established.

 The Red Army, suffering from severe shortages of artillery and ammunition, with some units limited to only ten rounds per soldier, was unable to effectively breach the fortifications.
 This strategy of fortified containment inflicted devastating pressure on the Communist forces, marking a turning point in the Campaign.

 Under the strategic direction of a three-man Communist committee—Bo Gu, Zhou Enlai, and Otto Braun—the Red Army launched repeated offensives against these fortified positions.
 However, these attacks resulted in severe losses and little tactical gain.
 Over the course of 1933–1934, the territory of the Jiangxi Soviet was drastically reduced.
 By the end of the campaign, only a small number of towns and cities remained under Communist control.

 December Offensive

 A Nationalist trench line in mountainous terrain, part of the static warfare approach adopted in 1933.

 On 11 December 1933, a total of eight columns of NRA troops moved out of their fortified positions and initiated the second phase of the offensive.
 In response, the Communist leadership resolved to confront the numerically and technologically superior Nationalist forces in open battle.
-The outcome was devastating for the communist, as Red Army units were decisively defeated.
+The outcome was devastating for the communists, as Red Army units were decisively defeated.

 By the end of January 1934, regional warlord armies had also begun to participate in the campaign.
 Troops from the Fujian warlord faction attacked from the east, coordinating their assault with Nationalist forces advancing from the north and south.